tymyrddin/blue/source/docs/home/threats/mitre/index.rst

 what they steal, and where they hide.

 For 2025, we’re not aiming for Fort Knox—we’re aiming for "not the easiest house on the block to rob."
-Here’s how to map your defenses against real-world threats.
+Here’s how to map your defences against real-world threats.

 .. toctree::
    :glob: